boystrange/astro/2024-leo-triplet/index.md

 ![galaxies stretched](galaxies.png){:.aside}

-I brought the starless image to the non-linear state using Seti Astro's **Statistical Stretch** with target background 0.10.
+I brought the starless image to the non-linear state using [Seti Astro]'s **Statistical Stretch** with target background 0.10.
 I then used **GHS** to apply a very gentle S-curve so as to increase the contrast between the background and the faint tail of NGC 3628 (stretch factor: 0.52, local